itai-levin/hybmind/README.md

-This repository contains a collection of scripts and jupyter notebooks used to perform data processing and analysis for the manuscript "Merging enzymatic and synthetic chemistry with computational synthesis planning."
-This repository does not include code for to perform synthesis planning which can be found at
+This repository contains a collection of scripts and jupyter notebooks used to perform data processing and analysis for the manuscript ["Merging enzymatic and synthetic chemistry with computational synthesis planning."](https://www.nature.com/articles/s41467-022-35422-y) This repository does not include the code to perform synthesis planning which can be found [here](https://github.com/itai-levin/chemoenzymatic-askcos).

 ## Installation
 There is no installation required.
 The scripts can be run independently after the repository is cloned and the necessary python packages are installed.